benvaljean/benvaljean.github.io/_posts/2007-11-18-Cannot_View_Source_(Internet_Explorer).markdown

 ### Symptom

-From withini Internet Explorer it is not possible to view the source code to all or a particular web page.
+From within Internet Explorer it is not possible to view the source code to all or a particular web page.

 ### Causes and Resolution